Mr D S Tobin

 Messrs: M. Spencer, D.S.
 Tobin

-Linda Best, Tracy Best, Angie Biggs, Barry Gannaway-Jones, Cathy Gill, Laura Gill, Barbara Hargreaves, Geoff Hargreaves, Eunice Ryan, Graham Erving
+Linda Best, Tracy Best, Angie Biggs, Richard Disley, Graham Erving, Barry Gannaway-Jones, Cathy Gill, Laura Gill, Barbara Hargreaves, Geoff Hargreaves, Steve Mitchell, Alastair Moss, Eunice Ryan

 The Merseyside Gundog Club was the brainchild of three men back in 1950.
 They were Ed Corteen, Jack Corrin and Les Gibson and they were the club’s first chairman, secretary and treasurer, respectively.